mnichangxin/repo-git-downloader/README.md

 # repo-download

-A tool to download git repository
+A tool to download git repository.